Introduction

 In 1986, Dr. Albert Starr addressed the Society of Thoracic Surgeons on the topic of The Thoracic Surgical Industrial Complex.
 Having attended that meeting and listening to his address, I thought to myself this is such a growing field of the relationship between medicine and business that would be worth billions of dollars in the future.

 Struggles continued despite a “rescue loan” from a wealthy Hong Kong newspaper tycoon.
 Disagreement among partners and Australian investors sapped initial enthusiasm and limited our expenditures.
 Cuts were made on personnel and marketing.
 I had to find a new dream to follow.
 Regretfully, the chilling murder of our prominent surgeon-founder a year later in Sydney led to the venture’s complete collapse.
-Shockwaves rippled through the region and its cardiovascular community as an avalanche of questions emerged about why he was shot on his way to the hospital.
+Shockwaves rippled through the region and its cardiovascular community as an avalanche of questions emerged about his unexpected murder.

 Despite intense competition from an Australian scientific periodical for regional ascendency, Asian clinicians and researchers had the Asian Cardiovascular and Thoracic Annals to call their own.